 Silvery Lutung Facts

-- Firstly, the Silvery Lutung is a remarkable species in the genus Trachypithecus and represents a group of Old World monkeys.
+- Firstly, the Silvery Lutung remains a truly remarkable species classified in the genus Trachypithecus.
+This remarkable animal qualifies as a member of one of the groups of Old World monkeys.

-- Rather surprisingly, as infants, the fur of this animal typically shows a golden yellow in color.
+- Rather surprisingly, it has a unique developmental pattern, compared to related species.
+That’s because, as infants, the fur of this fascinating animal typically shows a golden yellow in color.

-- The mother of a newborn Silvery Lutung also shares the duties of raising the infant with other females of the group she forms part of.
+- Furthermore, it has developed a cooperative approach to parenting.
+Due to this, the mother of a newborn Silvery Lutung shares the duties of raising the infant with other females of the group she forms part of.

-- Further, this animal reaches maturity within 4-5 years, and a usual life expectancy in the wild measures about 20 years.
+- In addition, this animal typically reaches physical and sexual maturity within a span of 4-5 years.
+Finally, it also possesses a typical life expectancy in the wild measuring about 20 years.

 Silvery Lutung Physical Description